John2968/book-insight-api/project_scope.md

 **Book Metadata, Review & Insight API**

 ## Overview
 This project aims to design and implement a data-driven Web API for book metadata management, user reviews, reading list tracking, and analytical insights.
-In addition to standard CRUD functionality, the system will support metadata enrichment from external public sources and provide personalised recommendations based on user activity and stored review data.
+In addition to standard CRUD functionality, the system supports importing metadata from a real public source and provides personalised recommendations based on user activity and stored review data.

 ## Objectives
 The main objectives of the project are to:
 - provide a structured RESTful API for managing books and related entities
 - allow users to create, view, update, and manage book reviews
 - support personal reading list management
-- enrich locally stored book records using external public metadata sources
+- import and normalise book metadata from a public data source
 - expose analytics endpoints for exploring patterns in ratings, genres, and user preferences
 - generate personalised recommendations using explainable recommendation logic